 £60 - £120 (inc. VAT)

-Data from The Advisory revealed that the average high-street estate agent fee in England and Wales is 1.18% plus VAT.
-Selling a house priced at the average UK house price of £234,370 will see estate agent fees of £2,765.
+The average commission charged for selling your house with a high-street estate agent is 1.18% plus VAT.
+Selling a house priced at the average UK house price of £277,000 will see estate agent fees of £3,268.

 Estate agents will base their fee on a percentage of the final sale price.
 Although estate agents are known to charge anywhere between 1% and 3% of the property price, this isn’t payable until after your house has sold.

 Many estate agents will offer a ‘no sale, no fee’ service which means if the sale falls through, they won’t charge a commission, but be sure to check this out before using an estate agent.

 Remember it’s not a requirement to use an estate agent, you can sell your home privately if preferred or via an online agent.
 Online estate agents usually offer a fixed-fee price of between £300 - £1,500, regardless of the house price.
 Selling at auction is another option and costs roughly £4,713 + VAT.